splunk/public-o11y-docs/gdi/monitors-languages/jmx.rst

 -  ``output.sendDatapoints(List<DataPoint> dp)``: Emit the given data points to SignalFx.
 We recommend using the ``util.make[Gauge|Cumulative]`` helpers to create the ``DataPoint`` instance.
-It’s slightly more efficient to send multiple data points at once, but this doesn’t matter that much unless you’re sending very high volumes of data.
+It's slightly more efficient to send multiple data points at once, but this doesn't matter that much unless you're sending very high volumes of data.

 Benefits